 First flight of Boeing's 777X set for Thursday: sources

-The flight had initially been planned for summer 2019 but was shifted back to a number of issues, including with a new engine built by General Electric.
+The flight had initially been planned for summer 2019 but was shifted back due to a number of issues, including with a new engine built by General Electric.
+The flight is scheduled to take place in Seattle, the sources said.

+Boeing has been under intense scrutiny following the March global grounding of its 737 MAX plane after two deadly crashes.
+A spokesman for the US Federal Aviation Administration said the 777X flight was expected soon "but the timing is entirely up to Boeing".

+There have been 340 orders for the 777X, mostly from giants such as Emirates, Lufthansa, Cathay Pacific, Singapore Airlines and Qatar Airways.
+The plane is a rival option to the Airbus A350.
+If all goes well with the first flight, Boeing will then submit documents to the FAA as part of the formal certification process, which includes a certification test flight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)